zed-alpha/shadow-gadgets/README.md

   between siblings.

-  Details for the specific enum values and their respective behaviors and requirements are given on the [ShadowPlane wiki page][ShadowPlaneWiki].
+  Details for the specific enum values and their respective behaviors and requirements are given on [the ShadowPlane wiki page][ShadowPlaneWiki].

 + #### Irregular shapes on Android R+

   `View`s that are not shaped as circles, plain rectangles, or single-radius round rectangles have their outlines defined by a `Path` field that became inaccessible starting with API level 30.
-Targets using `clipOutlineShadow` on those newer versions require that the user provide the `Path`.
+Such targets using `clipOutlineShadow` on those newer versions require that the user provide the `Path`.
 This is done with the library's [`ViewPathProvider`][ViewPathProvider] interface and its corresponding extension property, [`View.pathProvider`][pathProvider].
 Details and examples of this feature are discussed on [its wiki page][ViewPathProviderWiki].

 + #### Parent matrix on Android N-P